LeemanGeophysicalLLC/GEARS/2023/2023_summer_schedule.md

 * 1530-1700 Instrument Building - Session 1 (Planning)
 * 1800-2000 Brewery Poster Session and Mixer ([Ivory Bill Brewing 516 E. Main St.](https://www.theivorybill.com/))

-The evening event will be a poster session open to the public, we'll all be mixing to learn about each other's work while enjoying some local brews.
+The evening event will be a poster session open to the public.
+We'll all be mixing to learn about each other's work while enjoying some local brews.
 Don't worry about standing beside your poster the entire time though, but please do answer questions as we have a very active and interested scientific community at the brewery!
-There are several restaurants that will deliver food to the brewery thought he Monday selected is a bit more limited.
+There are several restaurants that will deliver food to the brewery though the Monday selection is a bit more limited.
 Casey at the bar can recommend food/beer for any taste!

 ## Tuesday